Whoever you are, wherever you live, all the decisions you make about your own body should be yours.

 In 2013, 22 year old Beatriz was denied an abortion by the authorities in El Salvador.
 Beatriz suffered from a number of severe illnesses which meant that continuing with her pregnancy posed a serious threat to her life and health.
 The fetus was unlikely to survive beyond birth.
 After months of pressure from activists in El Salvador and around the world, the Salvadoran government finally allowed her an early caesarean section: “Without your support I wouldn’t have been able to get through it.
 I hope my example serves so that other women won’t have to go through what I suffered.”

 Many of the recent advances made by brave activists are now under threat.

-• In December 2013, India’s Supreme Court ruled that same-sex relations between consenting adults would remain a criminal offense.
+- In December 2013, India’s Supreme Court ruled that same-sex relations between consenting adults would remain a criminal offence.

 Many groups are putting pressure on governments, the UN and other international and regional bodies to limit sexual and reproductive rights.
 This is driven by well-funded, organized interest groups, including powerful religious institutions.

 At the highest levels, some governments are listening to these groups and questioning sexual and reproductive rights and gender equality, or branding the principle of “human rights for all” as a Western concept.

 What’s clear is that our rights to express our sexuality and make decisions over our own bodies are being challenged.